sean-chester/graphAnon/README.md

 Licensing
 ---------

-You are free to use and redistribute this software as you see fit.
+You are free to use, modify, and redistribute this software as you
-Consult the attached LICENSE for more details.
+see fit.
+Consult the attached LICENSE.md for more details.